 Some recipes say to let the egg whites sit out overnight before using.
 I did this with one recipe and it didn’t seem to make a difference.
 However, I did let the piped macarons sit on the tray for an hour before baking.

 A lot of modern recipes use a food processor to make the almond meal very fine.
 I skipped that and put the almond meal and confectioners’ sugar through a sieve.
 It worked very well and I didn’t have to clean out the processor.
 For making larger batches, it might be worth pulling out the food processor.

 In this recipe you’re only beating two egg whites.
 I didn’t need a stand mixer and kind of liked the feel of having more control over the eggs with the hand-held.

 Bob’s Red Mill brand almond meal works very well.
-It’s expensive, but it’s very fine the macarons had a good texture.
+It’s expensive, but it’s very fine so the macarons had a smoother texture.

 Be careful not to overbake.
 My first batch came out crunchy because I baked them for 15 minutes rather than 12.
 So make sure not to over-cook unless you like crunchy macarons.